freundTech/kit-slides-typst/README.md

 A Karlsruhe Institute of Technology theme for typesetting slides in Typst.

 This theme uses [polylux](https://github.com/andreasKroepelin/polylux) for creating slides in Typst.
+You can find more information on available functions in the [polylux book](polylux.dev/book).

 ## Usage